 Life was not working out very well for me.
 I had managed to graduate Humber College with honors but due to the 1999 tech bubble most people who were applying for the same jobs as I was had many years of experience and I did not.
 I stuck to my guns about it, and kept a stiff upper lip, but I never did find a job in the computer industry.

 One day I had heard tale of a Tai Chi instructor in Woodgreen Community Center.
 Whispers, really.
 I went to visit and I was utterly astounded.
 Now, how did I find out?
 I’m not really sure.
 It may have been, I was looking for community centers to teach the 24 form in, as a volunteer, as a way to try and build up references for work.

 In the early years I had tried to learn from Sifu many times and I failed many times because of my karma.
-Because I was not ready, but mainly because my life was not ready and needed to be fixed.
+Because I was not ready, my life was not ready and needed to be fixed.
 For a long time I struggled to fix my life.
 After a long time I was able to return to my Sifus, variously over the years.
 Finally in 2017 and 2022 I was able to return and finally grasp the most important lessons and to achieve lineage in our family system.

 I used to think the most important lesson I was taught was by Patrick Kelly, which is to have the fire to push yourself.
-Yet now I realize that fixing your life first and taking your time with personal development as well as kungfu development is the greatest lesson.
+Yet now I realize that fixing your life first and taking your time with personal development as well as kung fu development is the greatest lesson.
 Sometimes, pushing yourself too hard will cause you to hurt yourself.
 I had never really believed this or understood similar phrases like “reach for the cart before the horse,” but one day I decided that I would accept it even if I did not believe it.
-It was only then that I realized the truly most important lesson was that I had to fix my life before I would be able to learn kungfu.
+It was only then that I realized the truly most important lesson was that I had to fix my life before I would be able to learn kung fu.